 Quilt Announces Expansion of Digital Life Insurance Designed for Millennials

-Customers in Georgia, Hawaii, Michigan, Oregon, Washington and West Virginia can apply for up to $1 million in coverage online in less than 15 minutes
+Customers in Georgia, Hawaii, Michigan, New Mexico, Oregon, Washington and West Virginia can apply for up to $1 million in coverage online in less than 15 minutes

-We’re excited to offer more customers a new way of buying life insurance that reflects our core philosophy without sacrificing on affordability or coverage,” says Blair Baldwin, Quilt co-founder and CEO.
+The mission of Quilt is to radically simplify the process of buying and using insurance.
+We are excited to offer our customers a new way of buying life insurance that reflects our core philosophy without sacrificing on affordability or coverage.

-Quilt, the online platform radically simplifying insurance, today announces a six-state expansion of a life insurance product designed around an online application process that takes about 15 minutes.
-Quilt provides the seamless user experience and the policies are underwritten by Generation Life, an established carrier with a 50-year track record.
-The release follows the product’s launch in 37 states in May, with nationwide coverage planned in the coming months.
+Quilt, the online platform radically simplifying insurance, today announces a seven-state expansion of a life insurance product designed around an online application process that takes about 15 minutes.
+The policy is now available to customers in Georgia, Hawaii, Michigan, New Mexico, Oregon, Washington and West Virginia, and follows the product’s launch in 37 states in May, with nationwide coverage planned in the coming months.

 Unlike traditional life insurance processes that can take months, eligible customers simply answer a few questions through a secure website, with the digital application taking less than 15 minutes to complete.
 Many of Quilt’s millennial customers will qualify for online purchase, and those who aren’t eligible for immediate approval can still start the process online.